archiron/miniTools/README.md

 histoName : name of the histo to be generated

 dataPath : path to be used where the previous ROOT file are located.
 A DATA folder is given to set locally those ROOT files.
+The data
+The path MUST be with full path (not with ../).

 miniExtractHisto.py
 ####